Chospticks Alley Art

 Learn how Artist & Designer Emma Linh turned her love for art into a career.
 This lecture will help both parents and students.
 Join Chopsticks Alley Art Tongue lecture series for an interactive art and culture immersion experience.
 So you want to be an artist, but don't know how to earn a living doing what you love?
 Get real world tips and career advice from Vietnamese Designer Emma Linh as she shares her journey with us. www.ChopsticksAlleyArt.org

 Adventures in Contemporary Art 2019-2020 with Chopsticks Alley

 “Adventures in Contemporary Art” A program engaging Vietnamese seniors to learn and actively participate in contemporary arts beyond the classroom setting.
-Chopsticks Alley Art offer participants art supplies, three workshops, two bus tours, and a final exhibit of their art works at the San Jose Museum of Art Tet Lunar New Year.
-The program was made possible in parts by grants from the Office of Cultural Affairs from the City of San Jose, SVCreates, and the County of Santa Clara.
+Chopsticks Alley Art gave participants art supplies, three workshops, two bus tours, and a final exhibit of their art works at the San Jose Museum of Art Tet Lunar New Year Community Day.
+The program was made possible in part by grants from the Office of Cultural Affairs from the City of San Jose, SVCreates, and the County of Santa Clara.

 Art Tongue Lecture Series: A Closer Look: "Year of the Woman" -Artists Hadi Aghaee and EJ Villanueva